chkp-antonr/k8s-vagrant/README.md

 ## Configuration

-See below the nost interesting parameters.
+See below the most interesting parameters.
 You may also modify everything else like `--pod-network-cidr=10.253.192.0/18` or even more following vagrant manuals.

 ### IP addresses